kubeflow/website/content/docs/pipelines/pipelines-concepts.md

 ## Run

 A single execution of a pipeline.
-Runs comprise an immutable log of all e xperiments that you attempt, and are designed to be self-contained to allow for reproducibility.
+Runs comprise an immutable log of all experiments that you attempt, and are designed to be self-contained to allow for reproducibility.
 You can track the progress of a run by looking at its details page, where you can see its runtime graph, as well as output artifacts and logs for each of its steps.